Psychology, Counseling, and Special Education

 Hours: 3

-This course consists of supervised experience in psychological settings under the supervision of a licensed psychologist.
+This course consists of supervised experience in educational or psychological settings under the supervision of a licensed psychologist or licensed school psychologist.
 Course requires a minimum of 10 to 15 weekly hours of direct clinical experience.
-Prerequisite: Consent of instructor.
-Repeatable
+Prerequisites: Consent of instructor.

 PSY 695 - Research Methodology